|

 Determining the Percentage of Error Transactions

-propagated and applied successfully while other transactions can result in errors at
+transactions are propagated and applied successfully while other transactions can result

 transactions.